KasiaOtko/TheOfficeNetwork/content/networks/index.md

 Number of communities found is 9 and the corresponding modularity score is 0.36.
 In the context of this measure a partition is good when when there are **many edges within communities and only a few between them** [1] (nodes are densely connected within a community and sparsely connected with the rest of the graph [2]).
 According to [1], modularity above about 0.3 is a good indicator of significant community structure in a network in practice (network corresponds to a statistically surprising arrangement of edges).

-One of natural questions that may come to one's mind - can this partition be done based on the branch that a character worked in?
+One of natural questions that may come to one's mind - can this partition be based on the branch that a character worked in?
 By investigating the above plot we can certainly say this is not the case, otherwise most of main characters should be assigned to one community representing Scranton branch.
 Let us then take a closer look at the most connected characters in each community.

-Below presented are **top 7 most connected characters** (in terms of a total node degree in a full network) **in each community**, represented as 3-column block (`Community`, `Name` and `Degree`), which is repeated for every detected community.
+Below presented are **top 7 most connected characters** (in terms of a total node degree in a full network) **in each community**, represented as a 2-column block (`Name` and `Degree`), which is repeated for every detected community.
 Direction of reading of the below table is therefore from **left to right**.
 The aim is to see what are the most prominent members in each community, without distracting the reader with side- or guest characters that one might not recognize.

 <style type="text/css">